-As set out in a ministerial statement of 25 March 2015, the government has created a new approach for setting technical standards for new housing in order to rationalise the many differing existing standards and reduce red tape associated with planning and house building.
+As set out in a ministerial statement of 25 March 2015, the government has created a new approach for setting technical housing standards in order to rationalise the many differing existing standards and reduce red tape associated with planning and house building.

 The Code for Sustainable Homes has now been withdrawn (aside from the management of legacy cases) and has been replaced by new national technical standards which comprise new additional optional Building Regulations regarding water and access as well as a new national space standard (this is in addition to the existing mandatory Building Regulations).
 These additional options (which are comparable with the requirements for the former Code for Sustainable Homes Level 4) can be required by a planning permission.